X

 |---|---|---|

-Tirzepatide (Mounjaro) is the direct competitor to semaglutide — and pharmacologically one step further.
-While semaglutide only activates GLP-1 receptors, tirzepatide simultaneously activates GLP-1 and GIP receptors (dual agonist).
-GIP is another gut hormone that promotes insulin secretion and acts directly on fat cells.
-This dual action explains why tirzepatide shows somewhat stronger weight loss in trials.
+Tirzepatide (Mounjaro) is the direct competitor of semaglutide – and pharmacologically a step further.
+While semaglutide only activates GLP-1 receptors, tirzepatide activates GLP-1 and GIP receptors at the same time (a dual agonist).
+GIP is another gut hormone that promotes the insulin release and acts directly on fat cells.
+This double effect explains why tirzepatide shows a somewhat stronger weight loss in studies.

 | Property | Semaglutide (Wegovy/Ozempic) | Tirzepatide (Mounjaro) |